Cafés and Espresso Culture in Quebec: Addresses, Trends, and Rituals

 AeropressFast and consistent

-In summer, cold brew dominates the counters of trendy cafes in Quebec City.
-Steeped cold for 12 to 24 hours, it reveals a natural sweetness and incomparable aromatic depth, without any bitterness.
-At Carrera Café, our signature iced latte follows this philosophy: carefully extracted coffee, textured milk, abundant ice.
+In summer, cold brew dominates the counters of trendy cafés in Quebec.
+Cold brewed for 12 to 24 hours, it reveals a natural sweetness and incomparable aromatic depth, without any bitterness.
+At Carrera Café, our signature iced latte follows this philosophy: carefully extracted coffee, textured milk, plenty of ice.
 Simple, perfect, unforgettable.

 Infusion12 to 24 hours